alecpetrosky/photius-docker/README.md

-# Photius Docker
+# Photius

-Photius Docker is open source unpretentious workhorse that maintains fitness of your personal photo and video home archive.
+Photius is unpretentious open-source "workhorse" that maintains fitness of your personal photo and video home archive.

 ## What it does?